jantsje/website/content/project/avocado-paradox/index.md

 url_video: ""
 ---

-<h3> Changing diets - The role of motivations, knowledge and "foodprint" information for sustainable dietary choices </h3>
+<h3> Changing diets - Testing the impact of knowledge and information nudges on sustainable dietary choices </h3>

 With [Meike Morren](https://www.meikemorren.com/), [Julia Blasch](https://research.vu.nl/en/persons/julia-blasch) and [&#381;iga Malek](https://research.vu.nl/en/persons/%C5%BEiga-malek).

 <b>Abstract:</b>
-In the coming decades, a shift to healthier and more sustainable diets could provide food security and reduce the pressure on the environment.
-Yet, research has shown that many consumers have misconceptions about the environmental impact of food products as well as about what constitutes a healthy diet.
-A scoping study aimed to understand the misconceptions regarding the sustainability of food products and their motivations to adopt alternative diets.
-Subsequently, an intervention study in a large representative sample allowed us to test the impact of providing information about the environmental or health impact of dietary choices versus suggestions of more sustainable or healthier meals.
-Based on our results, policy interventions could be designed to stimulate more sustainable diets by this important group of consumers.
+A shift to more sustainable diets is needed to ensure food security and to reduce the pressure on the environment.
+Yet, many consumers have misconceptions about the environmental impacts of their diets and lack knowledge on how to prepare sustainable meals.
+This study uses a mixed-methods approach to develop four information nudges and to test their impact on dietary choices among a representative sample of Dutch consumers.
+A 2 X 2 between-subjects design crossing type of information (procedural versus declarative) with type of impacts (health versus environmental) is applied.
+The environmental impact is measured in terms of CO2 emissions, land use and water use.
+We find that pre-intervention knowledge about sustainable or healthy diets is related to the sustainability of participants' dietary choices.
+Procedural knowledge on how to prepare a healthier meal has the greatest potential to influence dietary behavior, in particular for participants without prior self-reported dietary restrictions.

-[project in data analysis phase]
+[manuscript submitted]